ferdesmello/sci-fi-novels-evolution/README.md

 <pre>
 ├── data/                                # Data to read, write, and modify │   ├── answers/                         # AI answers data
-│   ├── filtered/                        # Filtered data to use with the AI │   └── variability_in_answers/          # Data for the test in answers variability
-├── figures/                             # All the figures
+│   ├── brute/                           # Raw scraped data (this folder will be created when the scraper scripts are run) │   ├── filtered/                        # Filtered data to use with the AI │   └── variability_in_answers/          # Data for the test in answers variability ├── figures/                             # All the figures